 Federal disaster assistance can aid local businesses in several important ways.
-First, when tornado-affected individuals receive cash assistance a portion is spent locally increasing revenues for local establishments.
+First, when tornado-affected individuals receive cash assistance a portion is spent locally and increases revenues for local establishments.
 Damaged business establishments may disproportionately benefit from the increased demand for their goods and services following a disaster, relative to nearby undamaged establishments.
-Second, cash assistance to individuals that happen
+Second, cash assistance to individuals that happen to be small business owners may positively affect business survival.

-&lt;sup>6The identification in our model comes from taking the difference between establishment outcomes in damaged blocks inside the tornado path and in the undamaged buffer blocks.
-There are at least two underlying mechanisms consistent with the higher business demand channel.
-First, our model will estimate (a lower bound) on the role of the cash grants provided that individuals spend a higher fraction of the grant money at locally damaged businesses as compared to establishments farther away.
-Second, even if residents who receive cash grants spend the money equally on locally damaged establishments and buffer region to be small business owners may positively affect establishment outcomes.
 Many businesses are small.
 In 2016, 47 percent of establishments employed four or fewer people (US Census [2018]).
 The median establishment size in our sample is four.
 Around half of all establishments are operated out of a home (SBA [2012]).